 Golden Second is directly held by the Company.
-All other subsidiaries are indirectly held by the Company.
+KY Contracting and KY Engineering are indirectly held by the Company.
 All subsidiaries are limited liability companies and have adopted 31 March as their financial year end date.

 None of the subsidiaries had issued any debt securities at the end of the reporting period or at any time during both years.